Art on the Prairie

 Picture

 Tim is a guitarist from Des Moines.
-He has been playing his guitar in restaurants, art galleries, private events and Art on the Prairie for years.
-He performs pre-war blues and acoustic, instrumental versions of the Beatles, Clapton, Eva Cassidy and other artists.
-It’s relaxing and comfortable.
+He has been playing his guitar in restaurants, art galleries, private events and Art on the Prairie (for 13 years!).
+He performs instrumental versions of the Beatles, Clapton, Eva Cassidy and other artists.
+It’s relaxing and comforting.
 Need to wind down?
 Stop by for a few minutes.

 Andy Fleming